codesmythe/gnucash-docs-rst/source/guide/C/ch_basics.rst

-The use of debits and credits in accounting and their effect on accounts of different types is often confusing when first encountered in acccounting.
+The use of debits and credits in accounting and their effect on accounts of different types is often confusing when first encountered in accounting.
 The accounting equation introduced above is the key to understanding which accounts types are debited or credited and when.
 First of all we need to rearrange the expanded form a little bit with Assets on the left hand side of the equal sign and transposing any